 To obtain an estimate of how much phosphorus surface runoff to local waterways could be saved by replacing existing row crops with the planned solar fields at the proposed Koshkonong solar farm, I used SnapPlus 20.0 software.
-SnapPlus is Wisconsin's nutrient management planning software, developed by researchers at the University of Wisconsin with a well-established history of use and vetting (Panuska et al. 2007, Good et al. 2012, Vadas et al. 2015).
+SnapPlus is Wisconsin's nutrient management planning software, developed by researchers at the University of Wisconsin with a wellestablished history of use and vetting (Panuska et al. 2007, Good et al. 2012, Vadas et al. 2015).
 Of interest for this analysis, the software calculates phosphorus runoff, based on a field's soil test phosphorus concentration, predominant soil type, slope, proximity to waters, and cropping, tillage, and nutrient management practices.

 Koshkonong Solar Farm project boundaries were intersected with field boundaries from the Agricultural Conservation Planning Framework (ACPF) database.
-The project's application states that the majority of the crops grown in the project area are corn and soybean.
+The application states that the majority of the crops grown in the project area are corn and soybean.
 Ex.-Koshkonong Solar-Application-Section 5.3.
 This is consistent with the ACPF database which reports that 85% of the fields grew either corn or beans for at least 5 of the previous 6 years.
 Thus, to simplify this analysis, we assumed that only corn and soy are grown on these fields.
 One important limitation of ACPF's crop history dataset for the purposes of this analysis is that it does not distinguish between corn grown for grain and corn grown for silage.
-SnapPlus distinguishes between corn for grain and corn for silage, with fields growing corn for silage having more soil and phosphorus loss as a result of corn for silage harvesting leaving much less residue on the ground.
-To bound this uncertainty as to exactly what crops are grown, I performed calculations assuming four different crop rotations: continuous corn for grain, continuous corn for silage, a corn (grain)-soybean rotation (corn-soy-corn-soy-corn), and a corn (silage)-soybean rotation (corn-soy-corn).
+SnapPlus distinguishes between corn for grain and corn for silage harvesting leaving more soil and phosphorus loss as a result of corn for silage harvesting leaving much less residue on the ground.
+To bound this uncertainty as to exactly what crops are grown, I performed calculations assuming four different crop rotations: continuous corn for grain, continuous corn for silage, a corn (grain)-soybean rotation (corn-soy-corn), and a corn (silage)-soybean rotation (corn-soy-corn-soy-corn).

 I imported shapefiles of the primary fields within the Koshkonong project area to SnapMaps within the SnapPlus software to obtain the predominant soil types, slopes and distances from waters.
-For soil phosphorus levels, I averaged the median value from the Department of Agriculture Trade and Consumer Protection's summary of all soil tests from 2010-2014 (the most recent summary available) in Dane, Jefferson and Rock counties (Table 1).
+For soil phosphorus levels, I averaged the median value from the Department of Agriculture Trade and Consumer Protection's summary of all soil tests from 2010-2014 (the

+Page 2 February 2025 most recent summary available) in Dane, Jefferson and Rock counties (Table 1).
 I applied this soil phosphorus level to every field in the project area.
 Average values from the counties were substantially higher than the median values (Table 1), indicating that a smaller number of fields with significantly higher phosphorus levels are influencing the average values, which supports the use of the median value instead.

 Table 1.
 Average and median soil P tests in Dane, Jefferson and Rockcounties submitted between 2010-2014.

 Dane Jefferson Rock 3-County Average

-Average Soil P Test 52 57 45 51
+Average Soil P

+Test 52 57 45 51

 Median Soil P Test 38 39 32 36

 Tillage choice also is an important factor in SnapPlus's soil loss calculations.
-To bound uncertainty regarding tillage practices on the different fields, for each of the four crop rotations I performed calculations assuming fall tilling (chisel, disk) for a high estimate of phosphorus loss and no-till for a low estimate of phosphorus loss.
-This resulted in a total of eight different crop rotation/tillage combinations for which I performed calculations.
+To bound uncertainty regarding tillage practices on the different fields, for each of the four crop rotations I performed calculations assuming fall tilling (chisel, disk).
+This resulted in a total of eight different crop rotation/tillage combinations that I performed calculations for.